defuse/pastebin/README.md

 Defuse.ca's Pastebin
 ====================

+**WARNING: I am no longer maintaining this code.
+There may be unfixed security vulnerabilities.**

 This code is ripped out of defuse.ca's pastebin.
 It does not work on its own but with some modification you should be able to get it to work: